-While most of us celebrate January 1st as the New Year, according to the Catholic Church calendar it’s still Christmas!
+While most celebrate January 1st as the New Year, according to the Catholic Church calendar it’s still Christmas!

 The song first appeared in Mirth without Mischief, a book published in England in the year 1780.
 Daft Days where the King of Fools reigned was part of the Christmas and pagan winter solstice celebrations in medieval England.
 Pranks and causing mischief were common.
-The tune to the song believed to date back to France.
+The tune to the song is believed to date back to France.
 Turns out the song, filled with verses that appear random, was a ”memory and forfeits” game for children in the 18th century.
 A very old version of ”I went to the market and bought…” played today to help children develop memory and concentration.
 This game became popular to play during parties on the 12th night of Christmas.

 One tradition my son makes sure we don’t forget takes place on Christmas Eve.
 That’s the day we put up our Christmas tree, watch old Christmas movies, and tell stories about ornaments as they are hung with care.
-I guess in our own way, that’s how we celebrate the Twelve Days of Christmas that begins on Christmas Eve.
+I guess in our own way, that’s how we celebrate Christmas.
 No one is able to run away from the commercialism of Christmas, and our family certainly participates in the shopping frenzy.
 But traditions are reminders of why we do the things we do.
-As long as these traditions continue we will remember.
+As long as these traditions continue, we will remember.

 Happy New Year to all!
 Wishing you joy, peace, and happiness in 2014!